AI search optimization

 2. Add structured data (JSON-LD schema)

 Schema types like Article, FAQPage, HowTo, Organization, and Product help AI systems understand what your content is, not just what it says.
 A blog post marked up as Article with author, publish date, and headline gives AI tools the metadata they need to cite it with confidence.
+The shared vocabulary behind these types lives at schema.org, maintained jointly by the major search engines.

 3. Write for clarity, not density